.

 Day 1: Arrival & Introduction

-• You will be picked up by field staff and travel from the Vestmannaeyjar ferry port to the project accommodations, unpack, and settle in.
-We’ll present the course of the expedition and an overview of the research before having a light meal in the accommodations.
+• Field staff will pick you up and travel from the Vestmannaeyjar ferry port to the project accommodations, unpack, and settle in.
+We’ll present the course of the expedition and main house logistics before having a light meal in the accommodations.

 • We suggest an early night to prepare for the week ahead.